 In November 2014 I was issued with the Worked All National Parks certificate and also the merit plaque, for having worked all 45 Victorian National Parks.

 In February 2016 I was issued with the basic award as an activator, having operated portable from 10 Victorian National Parks.
+And in January 2018 I was issued with the next level certificate, for having activated a total of 25 Victorian parks.

 The first KRMNPA activation weekend was held in 2011, and an activation weekend has been held in November each year ever since.
 I have taken part in the KRMNPA Weekend in 2014, 2015, and 2016.